learn-co-curriculum/hs-git-code-along-lab/README.md

 ## Git Workshop

 The goals of this workshop is to get you comfortable with git.
-Git is a distributed version control and source code management system.

 ### So let's actually start a project.